 In need of some quick research-based syntax speech therapy materials?
-Check out my Systematic Sentence Combining to target syntax with no-prep, printable worksheets (or no-print for digital learning and teletherapy!).
+Check out my Systematic Sentence Combining resource to target syntax with no-prep, printable worksheets (or no-print for digital learning and teletherapy!).
 Methodically move through sentence combining, conjunctions, adverbial clauses, relative clauses, compound sentences, complex sentences, and embedded details with over 200 worksheets covering 5 levels of difficulty!

 Read more below to find out more on why we should be targeting syntax and how I go through the process to build my students’ skills over time.